Game jam: Theme

 A game jam may be centered on a theme, which all games developed within the jam must adhere to.
-The theme is usually announced shortly before the event begins, in order to discourage participants from planning for the event beforehand and from using previously-developed material.
+The theme is usually announced shortly before the event begins, in order to discourage participants from planning for the event beforehand and from using previously developed material.
 In addition, themes are meant to place restrictions on developers, which encourages creativity.

 Ludum Dare 24, a competitive game jam event, featured the theme of "Evolution".
 As stated by the Ludum Dare rules, all participants in the competition were recommended to create a game based on this theme.
 However, the rules also stated that participants were not required to use the theme, which allowed for games to be made outside of the theme.

 Technology

 The type of technology can vary depending on the type of game being developed, and among the different disciplines involved.

 In a video game jam, teams are generally made up of at least a programmer and an artist.
-A programmer would work in a development environment such as Microsoft Visual Studio for development in a .NET Framework application or Eclipse for a Java-based application.
-An artist may use tools such as Adobe Photoshop, Blender 3D or Autodesk Maya.
-Other tools used by developers include videogame frameworks such as the Unreal Engine, CryEngine, Unity, Godot, and Microsoft XNA Framework.
-If in a team, developers might use communication services such as Discord, and source control services such as GitHub.
+A programmer build using game development tools.
+It should allow rapid prototyping to meet the time constraint.
+An artist may use creative tools to produce the game assets, or they might use those that come with tools such as Scratch and Kodu Game Lab.
+Social media such as Facebook, Twitter, and GitHub are available for participants.
+These are inappropriate in the educational context of young students, where moderated game sharing functionality on websites of Scratch and Kodu may be used instead.

+Non-digital game jams also exist.
+Board games and card games have also been the subject of game jams.
+At a game jam that was part of Stanford University’s 2013 Entrepreneurship Week, a team made a game that uses physical objects.
+Analogue game jams were tested at a few universities in the United Kingdom with positive reviews by the students and the staff alike.

+Purpose

+Game jams are held for a variety of purposes.
+Lai et al. (2021) present the following taxonomy and examples: